bfagundez/apex_paperboy/README.md

 apex_paperboy
 =============

-A python implementation to execute apex comments in more than 1 org using mavensmate engine.
+A python implementation to execute apex code in more than 1 org using mavensmate engine.